-- While operating your boat at cruising speed, inspect the propeller shaft logs (inboard models only) for water dripping.
-If water dripping is apparent, contact your Formula dealer for service. - 7.
-Start both engines and the generator.
+- Start the engine(s) and the generator, if equipped.
 Check all exhaust systems for leakage.
-If you notice a leak, contact your Formula dealer. - 8.
-Check all fuel lines and connections at fuel tanks, engines and the generator for leakage.
+If you notice a leak, contact your Formula dealer. - Check all fuel lines and connections at fuel tanks, engines and the generator for leakage.
 If you detect a fuel leak, immediately contact your Formula dealer.